Eunomiac/-EunosTextControls/README.md

 Roll20's native support for Text Objects (i.e. text you create directly in the sandbox) is limited, especially if you'd like to make your sandbox into an infographic or HUD.
 Enter **!ETC** to provide a host of functions dedicated to streamlining, simplifying and automating your ability to use Text Objects for all manner of applications!

 ## Installation & Setup
-* **Add EunoLIB.js** — This library of functions and data is used by all of my scripts, and should be installed *before* any of my other releases in the "API Scripts" section of your game management page.
-(The most recent stable versions of all of my scripts can be found under Releases.)
+* **Install ETC.js** — Install the contents of **ETC.js** as a new script in the "API Scripts" section of your game management page.

-* **Add ETC.js** — Next, install ETC.js somewhere after EunoLIB, then restart your game's sandbox.
-Instructions are provided in chat on script startup, and can be reviewed at any time via the **!etc** chat command.
+... and you're done!
+Instructions are printed to chat on script startup, and can be reviewed at any time by typing "**!etc**".

 ## !ETC Feature: Text Drop Shadows
 Add drop shadows to text objects, either automatically (whenever one is created) or manually via chat command.